imagej/imagej.github.io/_pages/plugins/ds4h-image-alignment.md

 Implementation
 --------------

 DS4H Image Alignment has been implemented in Java as a plugin for ImageJ/Fiji.
-It works with “.svs” files, but also all the medical imaging formats included in the [Bio-formats](Bio-formats) library.
+It works with ".svs" files, but also all the medical imaging formats included in the [Bio-formats](Bio-formats) library.

 Download
 --------